box/box-python-sdk-gen/docs/email_aliases.md

 ### Arguments

 - user_id `str`
   - The ID of the user.
-  - Used as `user_id` in path `path` of the API call
-- headers `GetUserEmailAliasesHeadersArg`
+Example: "12345"
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns